rajveerjat/rajveerjat.github.io/_pages/about.md

 Welcome!

 I am part of the AI/ML team at Western Digital.
-I also teach part-time at UC Berkeley, and pursue academic research out of personal interest.
+Out of personal interests, I teach at UC Berkeley and pursue academic research.

 I hold a PhD in Econometrics from the University of California, Riverside.

-Primary Areas: Econometric Methods (High-dims, Causal, Nonparametrics), Machine Learning.
+Primary Areas: Econometric Methods (High-dimensions, Causal, Nonparametrics), Machine Learning.

 Secondary Areas: Finance, Development, IO, Macro.